Hikage/ThriveTones/README.md

 [x] Research pertinent literature, and collect relevant strategies (6/29)
 [x] Obtain pop chords and/or progression statistics (7/2)
 [x] Build XML reader to process Hooktheory data (7/13)
+[] Complete data read-in to generate stats (8/24)
+[] Segregate chorus, verse, and bridge data for modular composition (8/24)
-[] Refactor GA to build chord progressions using Markov chains based on statistics (8/3)
+[] Refactor GA to build chord progressions using Markov chains based on statistics (8/31)
-[] Review existing code, refactor/revise as necessary, and refine areas still needing attention (ongoing)
-[] Segregate chorus, verse, and bridge data for modular composition (8/10)
-[] Finalize music theory heuristics and develop unit tests (8/17)
+[] Finalize music theory heuristics and develop unit tests (8/31)
-[] Add melody over chord structure (8/21)

 ### Optional Enhancements / Future Work
+[] Add melody over chord structure
 [] Allow users to choose initial key, tempo, rhythm
 [] Refactor composition as a four-part a cappella arrangement
 [] Refactor code to make use of the Hooktheory API instead of a static data dump